-A Strategy for UK Regenerative Medicine (PDF 3.74MB) sets out clear objectives and a delivery plan focussed on translating our increased biological understanding into clinical impacts that will benefit both patients and the UK economy.
+You may need to download additional plug-ins to open this file.sets out clear objectives and a delivery plan focussed on translating our increased biological understanding into clinical impacts that will benefit both patients and the UK economy.

 Developed by the Medical Research Council (MRC), Engineering and Physical Sciences Research Council (EPSRC), Biotechnology and Biological Sciences Research Council (BBSRC), Economic and Social Research Council (ESRC) and the Technology Strategy Board, the strategy takes stock of current capability and outlines the knowledge gaps and translational barriers that must be overcome if the UK is to remain at the forefront of global regenerative medicine over the next five years.